 Debbi Christinck was born in Chile and raised in Colombia.
 She joined the reporting staff in 1993.
 The daughter of Roy and Joyce Wyatt, she married Ralph Christinck of Golden Lake in 1989.
 The couple have three children: Elisa, Robert and Sammy.
 Away from the office, Debbi’s interests include quilting, knitting and travel.
 Active in her church, she enjoys spending time with family in Canada, the US and Europe.

 Senior Graphic Designer

 Judy Handke is the senior graphic artist at the Leader.
 Born in the South Algona Ward of Bonnechere Valley Township, she also graduated from Opeongo High School.
 Judy joined the staff in 1990.
 Married to Brian Handke, the couple have two sons, Hayden and Hal.
 Judy enjoys fishing, travelling, camping and reading.

 Rosemary Donohue is a native of the Cobden area who joined the Leader staff in 2002 as the bookkeeper.
 A graduate of Opeongo High School, she is married to John Donohue of Douglas where they reside.
 They have three children: Elizabeth, Caitlyn and Ryan.
 In her spare time she enjoys knitting and spending time with family.

-Rebecca Glofcheskie was born and raised in Barry’s Bay, and is a graduate of Madawaska Valley District High School.
+Rebecca Kutchkoskie (Glofcheskie) was born and raised in Barry’s Bay, and is a graduate of Madawaska Valley District High School.
 After venturing to the city to obtain her Graphic Design and Advertising and Marketing diplomas, and a brief stint working in the Media industry in Toronto, decided to move back to the Valley and joined the Leader Team in July 2018 as a Graphic Designer.
-In her spare time, she enjoys photography, spending time with friends and family and venturing to unknown lands.
-She is also a crazy cat lady in the making.
+She recently got Married to her Husband Skyler and they have an adorable son Henry.